edgio-docs/edgio-docs/guides/security.md

 Managed rules block specific known threats.
 Layer0 recommends this rule group for all WAF use cases.

-Note: Layer0 recommends that all customers activate the *Bad Input - Log4J* rule group, as well.
+Note: Layer0 recommends that all customers activate the *Bad Input - Log4J* rule group.

 ### Is the Layer0 WAF a PCI-compliant solution?